kentaro-m/auto-assign/README.md

 >Note: This feature is not enabled in the hosted app below.
 https://github.com/apps/auto-assign
-To enable the team assignment, you need to host your own app and change the permission that the app can read the organization's team.
+To enable the team assignment, you need to host your own app and change the permission below that the app can read the organization's team.
+- Repository permissions
+  - `Administration` - `Read-Only`
+- Organization permissions
+  - `Members` - `Read-Only`

 ### Multiple Reviewers List
 Add reviewers/assignees to the pull request based on multiple reviewers list.